Contrib and Codebase Guide#

 Step 1: Create the Release PR#

-After the release PR is merged, the Publish Release workflow triggers automatically:
+After the release PR is merged, the Release workflow triggers automatically:

 - Manual approval required (only maintainers with

-pypienvironment access can approve): - Go to GitHub Actions → find the running Publish Release workflow
+release-approvalenvironment access): - Go to GitHub Actions -> find the running Release workflow

-- Click on the job, then click Review deployments
+- Click the paused job, then Review deployments, select

-pypienvironment and click Approve and deploy - The workflow then handles everything automatically:
+release-approval, and Approve and deploy - The workflow then handles everything automatically:

 Troubleshooting#